UGC NET Paper-I is the key to success in the National Eligibility Test. It helps to get a splendid result.

 Following are the Important Functions of National Testing Agency –

-To identify partner institutions with adequate infrastructure from the existing schools and higher education institutions, which would facilitate the conduct of online examinations – UGC NET, NEET & JEE Main without adversely impacting their academic routine.
+To identify partner institutions with adequate infrastructure from the existing schools and higher education institutions, which would facilitate the conduct of online examinations – UGC NET, CSIR NET, NEET &JEE Main without adversely impacting their academic routine.

 To establish a strong R&D culture as well as a pool of experts in different aspects of testing.